Content Marketing Guide for Local Business

 4. Content topic ideas are listed and integrated into the Editorial calendar.
 This sets out a timetable for when to complete topic research and begin drafting the content.

-5. Using Blog Type templates, readily available on line for the various types of content, a draft of each article is begun.
-The first step is to list the Topic, purpose and outline of key points to be covered.
-Next, the author writes out their ideas, thoughts and opinions on each key point.
-This is followed by adding relevant excerpts from the website’s of identified (non-competitor) authorities on the topic being covers.
-Proper attribution should be included for any direct quotes or curation of sections of relevant supporting content.As a general rule of thumb, 60 – 70+% of any website article should be the writers unique content.
+5. Using Blog-type templates, readily available online for the various types of content, a draft of each article is begun.
+The first step is to list the topic, purpose, and outline of key points to be covered.
+Next, the author writes out their ideas, thoughts, and opinions on each key point.
+This is followed by adding relevant excerpts from the websites of identified (non-competitor) authorities on the topic being covered.
+Proper attribution should be included for any direct quotes or curation of sections of relevant supporting content.
+As a general rule of thumb, 60 – 70+% of any website article should be the writer’s unique content.

-Importance of Website Content Length
+Importance of Website Content-Length

 According to Copy Press.com, “2416 Words: The Average Word Count of Top Ranked Searches”